Rashaad1268/Chat-app/README.md

-# A Chat app made using Django and React.js
+# A Chat app made using Django and Flutter

 **This project is still under development, the React.js frontend is still not implemented and